miyako/4d-tip-github-pages/README.md

 Next, follow the [instruction](https://highlightjs.readthedocs.io/en/latest/building-testing.html) to build `highlight.js`.

+Open Terminal at the root of the repository.
 You can specify the languages you want to include in the build, e.g.

 ```
 node tools/build.js 4d css javascript xml json sql yaml php